peterosburg/intoroman/README.md

 ## How to use
 To be honest, time flies and memories might vanish.
 But I figured that I can run the programm with the statement `(intoroman 2021)` when you want to know what the roman number representation of `2021` is.

-Anyhow: The statement is been added at the end of the file.
+Anyhow: The statement has been added at the end of the file.